Now or Never (Halsey song): Critical reception

-“Now or Never” met with mixed reviews from music critics.
+“Now or Never” was met with mixed reviews from music critics.
 In the context of following her successful pop collaboration with the Chainsmokers, "Closer", Jon Caramanica in The New York Times opined "Now or Never" is "worrisome; it's among her least vocally present songs (with a couple of blatant Rihanna-isms to boot), and moves at a slow, neutered creep.
 And it's deeply effective, even if it's not deeply Halsey."
 Billboard editor Jason Lipshutz wrote that the song "doesn't have the massive chorus of "Closer"—its hook, widely compared to Rihanna's "Needed Me," simmers and never detonates—but the song possesses the type of slow tempo and vulnerable vocal delivery that has worked for recent hits like Julia Michaels' "Issues" and Khalid's "Location."
 Brittany Spanos of Rolling Stone thought Halsey "embraces a more sensual sound," moving away from the "industrial-leaning alternative pop" of her debut album Badlands.
 Anna Caga of Spin wrote that it "sounds like someone left a can of Rihanna's 'Needed Me' on the counter until it went flat."

 Music video

 The music video was directed by Halsey with Sing J Lee, marking the singer's directorial debut.
 It was shot in Mexico City.
 Inspired by Baz Luhrmann's 1996 film Romeo + Juliet, the video is filled with gun violence.
 Halsey talked about the video's plot in a statement, saying: "[It] is one part in the centre of a long narrative that tells the story of two people in love despite the forces trying to keep them apart.
 On its own, the song is about two impatient young lovers, but in the context of the Hopeless Fountain Kingdom universe, the stakes are much higher for these two star-crossed lovers".

+Kristof Brandl, the video's cinematographer, was an MTV Video Music Award nominee for Best Cinematography at the 2017 MTV Video Music Awards.

 Live performances

-Halsey performed "Now or Never" live on Jimmy Fallon on May 4, 2017.
+Halsey performed "Now or Never" live on The Tonight Show Starring Jimmy Fallon on May 4, 2017.
 Later that month she also performed the song live at the 2017 Billboard Music Awards.

 In June 2017, she performed "Now or Never" live on The Late Show with Stephen Colbert.